juliawong/web-notes/Git/handy-tips.md

 * Fix whitespace errors in last commit with rebase if not yet pushed
  * Check previous commit `git diff HEAD~1 HEAD`
  * `git rebase HEAD~1 --whitespace=fix`

+# Cherry-pick

+Copy a series of commits to below HEAD

+`git cherry-pick <Commit1> <Commit2> <...>`

+Copy commits C2 and C4 to after master (current branch)

+`git cherry-pick C2 C4`

+# Tags

+Permanently mark commits as milestones that can be easily referenced

+Can't commit afterwards, checked out as detached head state

+Create a tag named `v1` and reference commit `C1` (if commit not given, `HEAD` is used)

+`git tag v1 C1`

+## Describe

+Describe where you are relative to closest tag

+If no ref given, use `HEAD`

+`git describe <ref>`

+Outputs

+`<tag>_<numCommits>_g<hash>`

+* tag - closest ancestor tag in history
+* numCommits - how many commits away that tag is
+* hash - hash of commit described

+# Remotes

+## Clone
+* Creates a remote branch for every branch on the remote, e.g. `origin/master`
+  * Tracks changes on the remote
+  * Checking out to this results in detached state
+* Creates local branch to track each active branch on the remote e.g. `master`

+## Tracking

+Checkout new branch and specify remote branch for push and pull

+`git checkout -b foo o/master`

+`git branch -u o/master foo`

+## Push

+`git push <remote> <place>`

+e.g. `git push origin master`

+Goes to branch named `master`, grabs all commits then goes to `origin/master` and places missing commits on there

+## Refspec

+* Location that git can figure out

+`git push origin <source>:<destination>`

+Use to specify source and destination of place

+`git push origin foo^:master`

+* Git resolves `foo^` into a location
+* Upload commits that aren't present on remote
+* Update destination

+If destination you want to push to doesn't exist then git will create one on the remote for you

+`git push origin master:newBranchName`